5 Great Cross-Training Shoes For Any Budget

 Champion Gusto Trainer

 If you’re looking for inexpensive, entry-level footwear, the Gusto is a great choice for a cross-training beginner.
-With a the soft inner lining and memory foam cushioned insole, the mesh uppers still provide flexibility for mobility, allowing for comfort while keeping your feet healthy and happy!
+With a soft inner lining and memory foam cushioned insole, the mesh uppers still provide flexibility for mobility, allowing for comfort while keeping your feet healthy and happy!
 It’s hard to beat this value at just $34.99!
 You can easily find this shoe at a Payless near you or online here.

 Under Armour Micro G Limitless TR 2

-Complete with compression half sleeves and a full length sock liner, the Micro G Limitless fit a little snug but are sure to be extremely comfortable.
+Complete with compression half sleeves and a full-length sock liner, the Micro G Limitless fit a little snug but are sure to be extremely comfortable.
 They are lightweight with great support.
-Under Armour has done an amazing job of crafting performance ready shoes.
+Under Armour has done an amazing job of crafting performance-ready shoes.
 They do trend toward the higher pricing but remember, you get what you pay for!
 Check them out here.

 New Balance711 Training Sneaker

 You’ve got to love the name of this last cross-training shoe.
 The New Balance 711 Training Sneaker.
 No, you don’t get a free Slurpee with your purchase but you do get a very cush midsole and soft inserts.
-The 711 allows your feet lots movement and flexibility while still providing a tough exterior.
+The 711 allows your feet lots of movement and flexibility while still providing a tough exterior.
 The 711 is great for weight training, running, lateral and agility movements as well as other extracurriculars like tennis and golf.
 And, we might add… that flashy pink is sure to turn some heads.
 This shoe is an absolute deal right now at just $52!
 See more here.